trisulnsm/lita-trisul/README.md

 ### Creating your Chat bot

 1. Create a new LITA instance
     - `lita new mybotwalle`
 1. Configure your  BOT for HIPCHAT
     - Open : walle/lita_conf and choose a nick

-### There seems to be a bug with gerbil charts
-1. To provide a temporary fix against the bug, copy the gerbil.js and brushmetal.css files to the directory to the directory from which the bot is started and then start the bot
-    - cp /var/lib/gems/2.3.0/gems/lita-trisul-0.2.0/lib/lita/handlers/gerbil.js .
-    - cp /var/lib/gems/2.3.0/gems/lita-trisul-0.2.0/lib/lita/handlers/brushmetal.js .